Cassius Dio: Collections of book fragments

 Excerpta Vaticana by Angelo Mai contains fragments of Books 1 to 35 and 61 to 80.
-Additionally, fragments of an unknown continuator of Dio (Anonymus post Dionem), generally identified with the 6th century CE historian Peter the Patrician, are included; these date from the time of Constantine.
+Additionally, fragments of an unknown continuator of Dio (Anonymus post Dionem), generally identified with the 6th century historian Peter the Patrician, are included; these date from the time of Constantine.
 Other fragments from Dio that are primarily associated with the first 34 books were found by Mai in two Vatican manuscripts; these contain a collection that was compiled by Maximus Planudes.
 The annals of Joannes Zonaras also contain numerous extracts from Dio.